Undergraduate Concentrations for Information Technology Students

-The Information Technology department at the School of Professional Advancement offers five degree concentrations in Information Technology - Integrated Application Development, Product and Program Support, System and Network Administration, Enterprise Systems and Cloud and Cybersecurity.
+The Information Technology department at the School of Professional Advancement offers four degree concentrations in Information Technology - Integrated Application Development, Product and Program Support, Enterprise Systems and Cloud, and Cybersecurity.
 All students in the Information Technology major are required to take 45 credit hours of Information Technology courses.
 The required 45 credit hours include seven core IT courses (21 hours) and eight technology courses specific to their concentration focus.
 The eight concentration courses (24 hours) include a summative capstone course.

 Integrated Application Development